SCS Image Metadata

 program.
 These properties may be attached to the image.
 Note that free Linux images

-might not use any of these properties, except maybe maintained_until
+might not use any of these properties, except maybe maintained_until.
+Note that

 - Optional: